sulenurtopgull/AerialSegmentationDataset/README.md

 Training and testing scripts are available in [`scripts`](scripts).
 Before running a model, update dataset and checkpoint paths inside the relevant PowerShell or Python scripts according to your local environment.

-## Citation

-If you use this dataset documentation, code, or model results in your research, please cite this repository.